leikareipa/lintulista-electron/README.md

 2. Refresh the distributable: `$ yarn run build-all`
 3. View a sample list: `$ cd distributable && ./lintulista samplelst && cd -`
     - Note: You may need to give the `lintulista` file executable permission first.

-### How this repo is organized

-The [client](./client/) comprises the app's GUI, while the [server](./server/) mediates access (fetching, adding, and removing observations) to the [database](./distributable/database/) of lists.
-The [distributable](./distributable/) is what you copy and distribute to whoever you want to give the app &ndash; making sure the copy expands symlinks (the expected size is about 100 MB zipped).

 ### Creating a new list